jtermaat/reggie/README.md

 Data is loaded from the public API and processed by tagging with a lightweight LLM and chunking/embedding for vector search.

-This data is saved in a local SQLite database and exposed through visualizations and query tools an agent can use to make statistical queries or text-based RAG searches (with optional filtering on the tagged metadata).
+This data is saved in a local PostgreSQL database with pgvector for semantic search, and exposed through visualizations and query tools an agent can use to make statistical queries or text-based RAG searches (with optional filtering on the tagged metadata).

 ## RAG Graph